Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Related Work

 \subsection{Data Sharing in Supply Chains}

+Data sharing is an often prescribed solution to improve visibility and analytics in supply chains driven by factors such as the management of deviations and decision-making support as studied by \cite{ijpr_barriers}.
+Their Delphi study determined a mean importance value of 6.1 and 5.76 out of 7 for managing deviations and decision-making support.
+These two main factors are addressable with contribution estimation methods as shown in Fig. \ref{fig:central} and \ref{fig:decentral} by providing insights on sources of variation and allowing for pinpointed investigation of these sources to uncover and resolve problems \cite{senoner2022using}. \cite{ijpr_barriers} reports that experts state the unwillingness to share data as one of the main barriers, which is a critical problem, as the willingness to share data (6.29 mean importance out of 7) is also the second highest enabling factor listed after data quality (6.38 mean importance out of 7) by experts.

-Data sharing is an often prescribed solution to improve analytics in supply chains.
-An example is the bullwhip effect in SCM, which is characterised by amplified fluctuations in inventory and production caused by small changes in consumer demand.
-These fluctuations could be reduced by sharing information amongst SC actors but practical factors such as trust, confidential data, and integration into existing IT systems hinder implementation. \citet{dai2022two} studied a dual-channel supply chain with a manufacturer and retailer that can share heterogeneous information about demand uncertainty.
+A typical SCM example is the bullwhip effect, which is characterised by amplified fluctuations in inventory and production caused by small changes in consumer demand.
+These fluctuations could be reduced by sharing information amongst SC actors but barriers, as discussed in \cite{ijpr_barriers}, such as trust, confidential data, and integration into existing IT systems hinder implementation.
+The fear of losing information advantage as described in \cite{ijpr_barriers} is further shown in a study from \cite{dai2022two}.
+They investigated a dual-channel supply chain with a manufacturer and retailer that can share heterogeneous information about demand uncertainty.
 Their results show that depending on the competitive context, one of the participants can be hurt economically.
-This risk further complicates the real-life adoption of data sharing. \citet{bechtsis2022data} recently proposed a generalised data-sharing framework with three categories of data privacy and data monetisation options.
+This risk further complicates the real-life adoption of data sharing.
+To address such problems, \cite{bechtsis2022data} recently proposed a generalised data-sharing framework with three categories of data privacy and data monetisation options.
 In the first category, confidential data is stored locally and not shared.
 The second category is confidential data that is non-critical and can be shared across the SC ecosystem.
 The third category is public data that can be shared with third parties and customers.
-By limiting the data that is shared to non-critical information, the problem highlighted in \cite{dai2022two} can be addressed.
-But for problems such as the detection of the contributing factors to a metric, we need access to process-level data which would be classified as highly critical.
-Hence, the framework proposed by \citet{bechtsis2022data} is not adequate.
+By limiting the data that is shared to non-critical information, the problem highlighted in \cite{dai2022two} could be partially addressed.
+Only sharing public data can avoid creating an information disadvantage for one party but at the same time, it is unlikely that most or all relevant information is contained within this non-confidential data, making this approach ineffective.
+For problems such as the detection of the contributing factors to a metric, we need access to process-level data which would be classified as highly critical.
+Hence, the framework proposed by \cite{bechtsis2022data} is not adequate to address this problem.

 Confidential data can be made accessible with centralised and decentralised privacy-preserving machine learning approaches with varying levels of accuracy loss (e.g., due to added random noise when using differential privacy) \cite{boulemtafes2020review}.
 Given that most cross-company processes in the industry have features that are heterogeneous (e.g., production parameters of machines), the popular decentralised method of federated learning becomes increasingly hard to implement and train.
 Centralised methods that rely on encryption provide a method that does not reveal the underlying data without compromising data quality compared to methods such as differential privacy.
 These methods are challenged by the hesitance of companies to host their data in an external location and the associated technical overhead of setting up such a system.